WikiAgents/WikiAgents/README.md

 - This project is provided **"as is"** without any warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or non-infringement.
 - The author is not responsible for any costs associated with the use of APIs or other external services integrated into this project.
 - All **LLM agent personas** in this project are entirely **fictional** and have no relation to any real-world individuals, entities, or organizations.
-Any resemblance to actual persons, living or dead, is purely coincidental.
+Any resemblance to actual persons is purely coincidental.

 ## Known Limitations